 - When you are finished configuring the Source click Save.

-Create export of Google Cloud VPC logs from Stackdriver
+Create export of Google Cloud VPC logs from Google Logging

-Google Cloud Firewall runs on Google Cloud VPC, so in this step you collect VPC logs.
+In this step you export logs to the Pub/Sub topic you created in the previous step.
+Google Cloud Firewall runs on Google Cloud VPC, so you will collect VPC logs.

 In the Edit Export window on the right: